 Note that when it comes to international flights, it’s better to be safer than sorry and include your middle name when booking a flight.

-Can You Transfer a Plane Ticket to Someone Else’s Name?
+You Won’t Be Able to Transfer a Plane Ticket to Someone Else’s Name

 It’s very rare for an airline to allow you to transfer a plane ticket to someone else.